 In Xcode, you disable a breakpoint by clicking it, and you remove a breakpoint by dragging it to the editor area.
 You can set up a similar behavior in AppCode by selecting.

-The default breakpoint behavior in AppCode comes from the IntelliJ Platform where you disable a breakpoint by unchecking the Enabled option in the popup shown on right-click, and you remove a breakpoint by clicking it:
+In AppCode you disable a breakpoint by unchecking the Enabled option in the popup shown on right-click, and you remove a breakpoint by clicking it: